jpsalo/folio/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

+JP is a usability enthusiast who focuses on optimizing every aspect of product development, from the end user experience to the code architecture.

-I have been a programmer since 2010 and specialize in frontend development.
-I have solid, hands-on experience in product development for the web, backed by CS, HCI and cognitive science studies.
-I strive for elegant and future-proof solutions which are both efficient and intuitive to use.
+JP is a programmer since 2010 and specialize in frontend development.
+He has solid, hands-on experience in product development for the web, backed by CS, HCI and cognitive science studies.
+JP strives for elegant and future-proof solutions which are both efficient and intuitive to use.

-Working at large and small companies and in projects of different scale and age – past year as a project lead – has provided me insight into team dynamics and business reasoning behind the code.
-I enjoy being part of the early-stage prototyping with pen and paper, but most satisfaction I get when I finish building e.g. a complex glitch-free mobile-first UI.
+Working at large and small companies and in projects of different scale and age has provided JP insight into team dynamics and business reasoning behind the code.
+He enjoys being part of the early-stage prototyping with pen and paper and gets most satisfaction from building complex glitch-free UIs.